Phthalate 4,5-dioxygenase

-The 4 substrates of this enzyme are phthalate, NADH, H^{+}, and O_{2}, whereas its two products are cis-4,5-dihydroxycyclohexa-1(6),2-diene-1,2-dicarboxylate and NAD^{+}.
+The four substrates of this enzyme are phthalic acid, nicotinamide adenine dinucleotide (NADH), oxygen, and a proton.
+Its products are cis-4,5-dihydroxycyclohexa-2,6-diene-1,2-dicarboxylic acid and NAD^{+}.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of two atoms of oxygen into the other donor.
-The systematic name of this enzyme class is phthalate,NADH:oxygen oxidoreductase (4,5-hydroxylating).
+This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with molecular oxygen as oxidant and incorporation or reduction of oxygen.
+The systematic name of its class is phthalate,NADH:oxygen oxidoreductase (4,5-hydroxylating).
 Other names in common use include PDO, and phthalate dioxygenase.
-This enzyme participates in 2,4-dichlorobenzoate degradation.
-It has 3 cofactors: iron, FMN, and Iron-sulfur.
+The enzyme participates in 2,4-dichlorobenzoate degradation.
+It is an Iron-sulfur protein which uses flavin mononucleotide as a cofactor.